exlunaproject/lua_at_client/README.md

 ###Installation for CGILua

 1. Copy the JavaScript files from the `js` directory in this repository to a public area of your website.
-2. Change the js_url value in `latclient.conf`.
+2. Change the vm_url value in `latclient\conf.lua`.
 It must point to the URL where your copy of the JS files can be found.
 3. Copy `latclient.lua` and the latclient directory contents to the lua directory.
 4. Edit `cgilua\lp.lua` and: add `local lat = require "latclient"` to the beginning of the file and add `s = lat.translate(s)` as the first line of the translate function (see the [lp_mod.lua](https://github.com/felipedaragon/lua_at_client/blob/master/lua/latclient/lp_mod.lua) file for an example).